-SENATE BILL SUMMARY (DIFFERENCES HOUSE BILL SUMMARY IMPACT CBO SCORE(S) FROM HOUSE VERSION NOTED) Medicaid or CHIP in multiple states.
-States must provide the system the SSN and other information specified by the Secretary, at least monthly and during each determination or redetermination of eligibility, to ensure individual is not enrolled in multiple states, and take action to verify and disenroll individuals who do not reside in the state.
+SENATE BILL SUMMARY (DIFFERENCES HOUSE BILL SUMMARY IMPACT CBO SCORE(S) FROM HOUSE VERSION NOTED) action to verify and disenroll individuals who do not reside in the state.
 FY 2026, allocates \$10m for implementation; FY2029, \$20m for maintaining systems Beginning October 1, 2029, HHS may exempt states from having an eligibility determination system that meets these data matching requirements.
-MCOs are required to share address information for Medicaid enrollees with the State. require states to "accept and act on address updates provided by specific reliable sources by December 2025." (https://www.kff.org/report-section/medicaid-and-chip-eligibility-enrollment-and-renewal-policies-asstates-resume-routine-operations-report/) this legislative provision would seem to advance a similar objective (which becomes important if the legislature rescind the Medicaid enrollment/eligibility rules) SEC.
+MCOs are required to share address information for Medicaid enrollees with the State. report/) this legislative provision would seem to advance a similar objective (which becomes important if the legislature rescinds the Medicaid enrollment/eligibility rules) SEC.
 71104 (Senate Finance Cmte.): (No substantive changes from the House version of this provision) SEC.
-44104 (House E&amp;C Cmte.): Modifying certain state requirements for ensuring deceased individuals do not remain enrolled By January 1, 2028, state plans for the 50 states and the District of Columbia must provide that states conduct quarterly reviews of the Death Master File to determine whether any Medicaid enrollees are deceased, and disenroll and discontinue payments made on behalf of such individuals.
+44104 (House E&C Cmte.): Modifying Certain State Requirements for Ensuring Deceased Individuals do not Remain Enrolled • By January 1, 2028, state plans for the 50 states and the District of Columbia must provide that states conduct quarterly reviews of the Death Master File to determine whether any Medicaid enrollees are deceased, and disenroll and discontinue payments made on behalf of such individuals. • States must immediately re-enroll individuals retroactive to the date of disenrollment if individuals are erroneously disenrolled.
 Where states pay a Medicaid MCO plan a per member/per month rate, if a beneficiary dies, their former MCO may continue to receive these payments from the state if the deceased enrollee remains on their rolls improperly.
-(It should be noted that any improper payment does not go to the deceased's family, as Medicaid does not pay beneficiaries any money in the form of cash assistance). • HOUSE BILL CBO SCORE: The provision proposed by the House bill would result in savings to the federal government of less than \$500,000 over ten years (2025-2034).
+(It should be noted that any improper payment does not go to the deceased's family, as Medicaid does not pay beneficiaries any money in the form of cash assistance).
+The E&C proposal would require states to review, quarterly, the Death Master File to determine whether any deceased person is still enrolled in any state Medicaid plan, and to disenroll them accordingly.
+If passed, this would codify current regulations in place.
+HOUSE BILL CBO SCORE: The provision proposed by the House bill would result in savings to the federal government of less than \$500,000 over ten years (2025-2034).